Parsa-Rajabi/CIS145/docs/labs.md

 # Labs

 Labs are intended as exercise for you to learn new concepts and get hands on experience to practice the course material.
-We will be using **Khan Academy** as the platform to complete them.
+We will be using **Khan Academy** as the primary platform to complete them, with an exception of Lab 8 which will be completed on Codepip.

 ## Details

-Labs will be assigned via Kha Academy on a regular basis (~weekly).
+Labs will be assigned via Kha Academy on a regular basis (weekly).
 Check your email from Khan Academy for specific items that need to be completed.
-Some of these items include videos, readings, hands-on activities and knowledge checks.
-In order to recieve a "completion checkmark", videos need to be watched in full (from beginning to end), .
+Some of these items include videos, readings, hands-on activities and knowledge checks. **In order to receive a "completion checkmark", videos need to be watched in full (from beginning to end)**.

 ## Submission Process